-Vimizim approved for rare childhood disorderFebruary 17th, 2014 in Medications /
+Vimizim approved for rare childhood disorderFebruary 17, 2014 in Medicine & Health / Medications

 (HealthDay)—Vimizim (elosulfase alfa) has been approved by the U.S. Food and Drug Administration to treat a rare childhood disorder called Mucopolysaccharidosis Type IVA, also known as Morquio A syndrome.